-- poplar trees (used in the absorption of pesticides) - Indian mustard grass( accumulates selenium, sulfur, lead, chromium, cadmium, nickel zinc and copper - tomato (absorbs lead, zinc and cadmium) - bamboo( accumulates silica in its stalk and utilise it as crude protein in its leave) - sunflower( absorbs radioactive materials such as uranium, cesium and strontium-made famous in the cleanup of post Chernobyl nuclear reactor disaster) - duckweed (for explosive waste) - willow(for hydrocarbon) - fescue, ryegrass, bermuda grass (for petroleum products) - water hyacinth ( uptakes lead, copper, iron and mercury).
+- poplar trees (used in the absorption of pesticides) - Indian mustard grass (accumulates selenium, sulfur, lead, chromium, cadmium, nickel zinc and copper - Tomato (absorbs lead, zinc and cadmium) - Bamboo (accumulates silica in its stalk and utilise it as crude protein in its leave) - Sunflower (absorbs radioactive materials such as uranium, cesium and strontiummade famous in the cleanup of post Chernobyl nuclear reactor disaster) - Duckweed (for explosive waste) - Willow (for hydrocarbon) - Fescue, ryegrass, bermuda grass (for petrolelum products) - Water hyacinth (uptakes lead, copper, iron and mercury).

-7.2.2 Vetiver as a Phytoremediation Plant: An obscure plant until introduced and promoted actively by the World Bank through the relentless efforts by Richard Grimshaw then serving with the Bank during the late 1980's, vetiver initial usage was mainly focused in the agricultural sector.
+7.2.1.2 Vetiver as a Phytoremediation Plant: An obscure plant until introduced and promoted actively by the World Bank through the relentless efforts by Richard Grimshaw then serving with the Bank during the late 1980's, vetiver initial usage was mainly focused in the agricultural sector.
 As it later became better known, the scope of its applications has been explored and greatly expanded after its unique characteristics have been determined.
-Vetiver lends itself ideally to engineering and environmental protection functions, hence touted as 'miracle grass', wonder grass, super grass or multi-purpose grass etc. Among its many unique characteristics are:
+Vetiver lands itself ideally to engineering and environmental protection functions, hence touted as 'miracle grass', wonder grass, super grass or multi-purpose grass etc. Among its many unique characteristics are:

-It possesses seeds that are sterile, thus is non-invasive and will turn to weeds It grows upright and, with its stiff stems, is able to form a dense hedge within
+• It possesses seeds that are sterile, thus is non-invasive and will turn to weeds

-3~4 months, resulting in the reduction of rainfall runoff velocity, and formation of an effective sediment filter.
+• It grows upright and , with its stiff stems, is able to form a dense hedge within 3-4 months, resulting in the reduction of rainfall runoff velocity, and formation of an effective sediment filter.
 The hedgerow can adjust itself in tandem with trapped silt by forming new tillers from nodes on the culm of higher branches.
 It also possesses substantial biomass.

-It has a vigorous, massive and strong root system that penetrate vertically to $2 \sim 3$ m depth in a year, depending on soil types.
-The strength of the roots has been determined to be about 75 Mpa or 1/6 th of mild steel.
+• It has a vigorous, massive and strong root system that penetrate vertically to 2-3 m depth in a year, depending on soil types.
+The strength of the roots has been determined to be about 75 Mpa or $^{1}/{6}$ th of mild steel.

-Tolerance to extreme climatic variation such as prolonged drought, flood, submergence, and extreme temperatures from -15 to $55^{\circ}$ C.
+• Tolerance to extreme climatic variation such as prolonged drought, flood, submergence, and extreme temperatures form -15 to 55 °C

-Tolerance to a wide range of soil acidity and alkalinity (pH from 3.0 to 10.5).
-High level of tolerance to high levels of soil salinity, sodicity and magnesium.

-Highly tolerant to Al, Mn, As, Cd, Cr, Ni, Cu, Pb, Hg, Se and Zn in the soils.
-Highly efficient in absorbing dissolved N, P, Hg, Cd and Pb in polluted water.
+- Tolerance to a wide range of soil acidity and alkalinity (pH from 3.0 to 10.5). - Highly level of tolerance to high levels of soil salinity, sodicity and magnesium. - ♦ Highly tolerant to Al, Mn, As, Cd, Cr, Ni, Cu, Pb, Hg, Se and Zn in the soil. - Highly efficient in absorbing dissolved N, P, Hg, Cd and Pb in polluted water.

-High level of tolerance to herbicides and pesticides.

-Although extremely versatile and hardy as above, it is intolerant to shade.
+- High level of tolerance to herbicides and pesticides. - Although extremely versatile and hardy as above, it is intolerant to shade.